f3d-app/f3d/documentation/content/docs/installation_and_build.md

 # How to use

-There are 3 main ways to use F3D:
+There are 4 main ways to use F3D:

 * By running F3D from a terminal with a set of command-line options.
 * By running F3D directly and then dragging and dropping files into it to open them.
 * By using F3D as an "Open with" program with specific file types.
+* As a thumbnailer for all supported file formats with certain file managers.

 # Build